ibm-cloud-docs/ibm-spectrum-lsf/adding-profile-types.md

     ```
     {: screen}

-4. Run the following commands to restart the processes and apply the changes:
+4. Run the following commands to restart the process and apply the changes:
      ```
      $lsadmin reconfig
      $badmin mbdrestart
       ```

-5. You can submit the change by using the -R option.
-See the following example where "Template2" is an example value for Template ID:
+5. You can submit the change by using the `-R` option.
+In the following, "Template2" is an example value for Template ID:

     ```
     bsub -R “templateId=Template2” sleep 1000